-Do not give Yunnan paiyao on an ongoing basis.
+Do not give Yunnan baiyao on an ongoing basis.
 It is best to give it on alternating days, or for a 5-day on, 5-day off cycle that repeats.
-There is some possible evidence that this medicine may elevate liver markers if given daily for prolonged periods of time.
+You should also be aware that there is some evidence that this medicine may elevate liver markers if given daily for prolonged periods of time.

 Best to all,

 Editor’s Note: Where to Buy Yunnan Baiyao

 It is not as easy to get yunnan baiyao online as it once was.
 If your veterinarian doesn’t sell it (and most who recommend it do), the best bet is to check your local supplement store, particularly if they stock other TCM remedies.
 If they don’t stock it, you might ask your veterinarian to order it for you from Jin Tang http://tcvmherbal.com/.
 You can also try Pine Street Clinic: https://pinestreetclinic.com/products/yunnan-baiyao